Irrational-Encoding-Wizardry/guide.encode.moe/encoding/descaling.md

 you can't descale everything perfectly.
-Sometimes it's better to think of it as a magical anti-ringing/haloing/aliasing filter
-(in conjunction with a good upscaling filter like nnedi3_rpow2) rather than a scaler.
+Sometimes it's better to think of it as a magical anti-ringing/haloing/aliasing filter rather than a scaler.

 For example,